sql-machine-learning/elasticdl/docs/designs/allreduce_design.md

 ### NCCL

-NCCL (NVIDIA Collective Communications Library) is a library of multi-GPU collective communication primitives that are topology-aware and can be easily integrated into applications.
+NVIDIA Collective Communications Library (NCCL) is a library of multi-GPU collective communication primitives that are topology-aware and can be easily integrated into applications.
 It has been adopted by both [TensorFlow](https://github.com/tensorflow/tensorflow/) and [PyTorch](https://github.com/pytorch/pytorch).

 NCCL focuses on accelerating collective communication primitives.
 For example, NCCL conveniently removes